-3. Now, in a couple of seconds, you will able to find out that.
+3. Now, in a couple of seconds, you will be able to find out that.
 The problem is with the site, or from your side.
 (If the site is working you will get a message.
 It’s just you. “site” is up.)

-I call it the old school method.
+I call it the old-school method.
 In this method, we will ping the site domain name using CMD.
 And, if ping gets fail, and “Request timed out” like, an error appears.
 It means the site isn’t working.

-1. Click on the Start button, type CMD in the search bar.
+1. Click on the Start button, and type CMD in the search bar.
 Command Prompt App will appear, click on “Run as administrator”.

 If the ping result shows 0% packet loss.
 And, sent and received packets quantity is also the same.
 Then, it means the site is up and running.
 The problem is just with your browser.
 So, in this case, you can try the next solutions.

-Do open site with IP address
+Solution 2: Do open the site with an IP address

 If the problem is with DNS.
-And, the DNS related error showing.
+And, the DNS-related error showing.
 Then, you can try to open the site with the IP address.

 Which you can find out in ping results.
 (The numbers next to reply from, is the IP address of that site.)
 Now, just copy the IP address and open it in any browser.
-If the site gets open, then, follow the DNS related solution mentioned in this article.
+If the site gets open, then, follow the DNS-related solution mentioned in this article.

-Clear Browser Cache and Data
+Solution 3: Clear Browser Cache and Data

 When you visit a Website, your web browser does store temporary data of, that webpage.
 So that next time that website can load faster with the help of cache files.
-But, if chrome has stored the error information of the webpage in the form of cache.
+But, if chrome has stored the error information of the webpage in the form of a cache.

 This solution work when the site is working fine in all other browsers, so do try it out.